 - Material: PU

-- Sterile pressure measurement catheter complies hygienic requirements
+- Sterile pressure measurement catheter complies with hygienic requirements

 - Plug & Play system – no catheter calibration necessary

-- Simple and precise compartment pressure measurement using microchip technology
+- Simple and precise compartment pressure measurement thanks to microchip technology